Teens who complete an ODOT-approved course may obtain a license without taking a DMV drive test (under 18 only).

 How do I schedule a driving lesson?

 When you have signed up for a teen driver education course, we will work out the lesson schedule for the class (students drive in teams).
-People taking private lessons can book through my online scheduler or by contacting me. you can add appointments to my schedule.
-You can preview my availability at Google Calendar.
+People taking private lessons can book through a link at www.free2drive.co

 What is your grievance policy?